-I’ve worked closely with dry cleaners during my 10-years with EnviroForensics, and during this time the well-being of the industry has become somewhat of a passion of mine.
-Unfortunately, I’ve seen a decline in dry cleaning operations across the country and it seems that this is a trend that may continue.
+I’ve worked closely with dry cleaners during my 10-years with EnviroForensics, and during this time the well-being of the industry has become a passion of mine.
+Unfortunately, my dry cleaning friends have observed a decline in dry cleaning operations across the country and they think this is a trend that may continue.

-It is no secret that people do not wear clothes that require dry cleaning as they did years ago – workplaces don’t require day-to-day business professional attire, society has become lax in what is “acceptable” dress for public outings, articles of clothing no longer have tags recommending dry cleaning as the cleaning method of choice, etc.
+Dry cleaners have noticed that people don’t wear clothes that require dry cleaning as they did years ago – workplaces don’t require day-to-day business professional attire, society has become lax in what is “acceptable” dress for public outings, articles of clothing no longer have tags recommending dry cleaning as the cleaning method of choice, etc.

-This is why it is important for dry cleaners to adapt their businesses to remain successful, and so therefore, it is important to me to share resources for drycleaners to do just that.
+This is why dry cleaners have been discussing the importance of adapting their businesses to remain successful, and therefore, I believe it’s important to share resources that can help dry cleaners do just that.

 The Drycleaning & Laundry Institute (DLI) has been the premier trade association and voice for this industry since 1883, and since their inception, DLI has worked hard to provide its member base all the tools necessary to aid in running a successful, professional operation.

-It’s not just the educational opportunities and professional trainings they provide that help business owners give their clients top-of-the-line garment care and the best practices available for the industry, but it’s also the benefits DLI offers it’s members.
+It’s not just the educational opportunities and professional training they provide that help business owners give their clients top-of-the-line garment care and the best practices available for the industry, but it’s also the benefits DLI offers its members.

-Here are five reasons why dry cleaners should join DLI:
+Here are five reasons why dry cleaners are joining DLI:

 Have you ever wondered why a certain item can’t get clean?
 Now you can take a picture of the item and get feedback through DLI’s Garment Analysis App.
 There’s no need to send it out for analysis anymore, which will cut down on wait times.